A Plan to Renew the Promise of American Life, Plank 6

 Honest money is the best friend of the workingman, the saver, the taxpayer, the family breadwinner — everyone.

 Why Not Unsound Money?

-Unsound money, meaning money that does not hold its value over time, is the primary cause of inflation and a major contributing factor to economic bubbles and financial panics (harmful deflation).
+Unsound money — money that does not hold its value over time, or is easily debased — is the primary cause of inflation and a major contributing factor to economic bubbles and financial panics (harmful deflation).
 Money that cannot be relied on to hold its value cheats savers of their wealth and causes unemployment.
 It hurts the poor.
 Unsound money is the enemy of the worker, the saver, the retiree, the breadwinner, the taxpayer.
 Unsound money weakens social trust, burdens old age, and takes food from the family table.
 Unsound money is a tax on the poor.
 Restoring sound money lifts the poor up and gives them a chance to thrive. /4

 What Is Money?